Table of Contents

-VAT can usually be reclaimed on any goods and services purchased for both personal and business use can only be reclaimed proportionately – this may include things like telephone line rental, phone calls and internet costs, laptops, and utility bills in a private residence that is also used for business purposes.
+However, VAT on any goods and services purchased for both personal and business use can only be reclaimed proportionately.
+This may include things like telephone line rental, phone calls and internet costs, computers and laptops, and utility bills in a private residence that is also used for business purposes.

 It is not possible to reclaim VAT on:

-- Anything that is purchased exclusively for private use.
+- Anything that is purchased exclusively for private use

-- Products purchased from other EU countries, receiving business assets that are transferred as a going concern.
+- Receiving business assets that are transferred as a going concern

-- Anything purchased under a VAT second-hand margin scheme.
+- Anything purchased under a VAT second-hand margin scheme

 How do I cancel my VAT registration?